 Coinsbit is an exchange that launched in August 2018 and is registered in Estonia.
 Estonia is aiming establish itself as one of the European go-to countries for cryptocurrency companies.
 As in New York, you can apply for exchange licenses here (normally two licenses together: license as provider of virtual currency exchange against fiat currency, and license as provider of a virtual currency wallet service).
 This is a very interesting development that we are following closely!

 On the date of first writing this review, 28 March 2019, Coinsbit had a 24 hour trading volume of USD 67 million.
 This is quite decent, and places Coinsbit on place 54 on the list of the cryptocurrency exchanges in the world with the highest 24 hour trading volume.
-On the date of last updating this review, the 24 hour trading volume of Coinsbit had improved somewhat to USD 76 million (placing it on place 49 on the list).
+On the date of last updating this review (22 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume of Coinsbit had improved enormously.
+It was then USD 2.42 billion (!).
+This placed it on place no. 7 on Coinmarketcap's list of exchanges based on reported 24 hour trading volume.

 Coinsbit does not list US-investors as prohibited from trading, but US-investors should – as always – do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may not be able to trade at one or several exchanges that could be the best cryptocurrency exchange site for them (maybe including this one).